Implement Platform Interface APIs

 Contract Testing

-When beginning your Platform interface implementation, it's preferable to use the API Reference & Examples sections as a guide to build a quick iteration flow and issue manual requests to your system to validate the desired behaviour.
+When beginning your Platform Interface implementation, use the API Reference & Examples sections as a guide.
+Issue manual requests to your system to validate the desired behaviour before wiring everything up.

 Test Stores